jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 @scope/project-name
 ```

-Each npm user has their own scope.
+Each npm user has their own scope. npm Orgs also have scopes.

 ```
 @username/project-name